Boeing CEO says company is "acknowledging our mistake" after Alaska Airlines door blowout

 "I trust every step they take, and they will get to a conclusion," Calhoun said Tuesday. "…The FAA, who has to now deal with airline customers who want airplanes back in service safely and to ensure all the procedures are put into place, inspections, all the readiness actions that are required to ensure every next airplane that moves into the sky is in fact safe and that this event can never happen again."

-— Aimee Picchi, Aliza Chasan and Brian Dakss contributed to this report.
+— Aimee Picchi, Aliza Chasan, Kris Van Cleave and Brian Dakss contributed to this report.

 for more features.